Mecklenburg County's Master Composters Training Program

 So what is the Mecklenburg County Master Compost Training Program?

 It is a free 40 hour training program that is open to the residents of Mecklenburg County.
 Applicants must have completed the County's Basic Home Composting Workshop and/or have a working knowledge of composting.
-In return for the training, students are required to give back 40 hours of volunteer time to the Organics Waste Reduction Program and its projects.
-Past projects have included developing a school compost garden, and providing under-served neighborhoods with residential recycling training.
-The classes meet weekly at various locations throughout the County.
+In return for the training, students are required to give back 20 hours of volunteer time to Mecklenburg County’s Waste Reduction program and its projects.
+Past projects include developing school compost gardens, and providing under-served neighborhoods with residential recycling training.
+The Fall 2014 classes meet Wednesday mornings 9a-12 noon, beginning October 1st, at various locations throughout the County.

-For more information about the program, including obtaining an application, contact Solid Waste Services
+For more information about the program, contact Mecklenburg County Solid Waste by E-mail

 or call 704-201-2201.

 View the video of a Master Composter's Volunteer Project: